jenye-ai/Shippie/README.md

 Authors: Titomi Adebajo, Shivani Chidella, Anton Liu, Jennifer Ye

 Shippie is an online web platform that allows users to create group orders together.
-Use Shippie to save on shipping fees with friends, family, or maybe strangers - or manage multiple orders for a suprise gift on the same website!
+Use Shippie to save on shipping fees with friends, family, or maybe strangers - or manage multiple orders on your favourite sites!

 ## Running Shippie